pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 The newspaper Recordak copies loose pages only.
 Each page of the newspaper is passed through the machine, first on one side, then on the other.
-In this way&nbsp;{%- include pagebreak.html canvas=317 -%}&nbsp;newspaper pages can be copied in sequence in the "first position" on the film, in a reduction of 16 diameters.
+In this way {% include pagebreak.html canvas=317 %} newspaper pages can be copied in sequence in the "first position" on the film, in a reduction of 16 diameters.
 If bound newspaper files are to be microcopied without disturbing the binding, two obstacles would